urbancoderza/uctask.worker/README.md

-# uctask
+# uctask.worker
-UCTask is a set of libraries that simplify the use of multiple threads and tasks in in .Net and .Net Core applications.
+UCTask.Worker is a library hat simplify the use of multiple threads and tasks in in .Net and .Net Core applications.